Discordianism: Founding and structure

 The foundational document of Discordianism is Principia Discordia, fourth edition (1970), written by Malaclypse the Younger, an alias of Gregory Hill.
 Principia Discordia often hints that Discordianism was founded as a dialectic antithesis to more popular religions based on order, although the rhetoric throughout the book describes chaos as a much more underlying impulse of the universe.
 This may have been done with the intention of merely "balancing out" the creative forces of order and disorder, but the focus is on the more disorderly aspects of the world — at times the forces of order are even vilified.
 Disharmony is particularly emphasized, along with its relation to harmony.

 Organizations

 Discordian Society

-The most general group, presumably including all Discordians (and potentially others), is the Discordian Society, whose definition is "The Discordian Society has no definition".
+The most general group, presumably including all Discordians (and potentially others), is the Discordian Society, whose definition is nonexistent.
 Its members include many adherents of Neopaganism and Thelema.

 POEE

-The sect of Discordianism founded by Malaclypse the Younger and Omar Khayyam Ravenhurst is known as the Paratheo-Anametamystikhood of Eris Esoteric (POEE), a non-profit irreligious disorganisation.
+The sect of Discordianism founded by Malaclypse the Younger and Omar Khayyam Ravenhurst is known as the Paratheo-Anametamystikhood of Eris Esoteric (POEE), a non-prophet irreligious disorganisation.
 Principia Discordia contains some details about the structure of POEE.
 In particular: